 Sermon - "Embraced"

-Sunday, October 28, 2014
+Sunday, October 25, 2020

 Scripture: Deuteronomy 34:1-12, I Thessalonian 2:1-8

 Blythe Denham Kieffer, D.Min.

 Westminster Presbyterian Church

 Springfield, IL

-Our first scripture reading is Deuteronomy 34:1-12.
+Our first scripture is Deuteronomy 34:1-12.
 It was a sad day for the Hebrew people when their leader Moses died.
 He had brought them through many hardships and embraced them on their journey to the Promised Land.
 Now it is time for Moses to be embraced by God.
 Moses accepted his death affirming that "in life and in death, we belong to God."
-Listen for God's Word.
+Listen for the word of the Lord.